- Do you ever wonder about how you can make something better?

 You can use a template or use a DMCA service to make the DMCA report (see below).

 Note: If you find an infringed image on a website, report not only the page the image is on, but also the image address.
 This is where they are storing the image on their website.
-If they are hotlinking your image from your website or another website, don't have to include the address.
+If they are hotlinking your image from your website or another website, you don't have to include the address.
 (A lot of infringers hotlink Pinterest's image files.
 You can tell by the address.
-It will include this - https://s-media-cache-ak0.pinimg.com.
+It will consist of this - https://s-media-cache-ak0.pinimg.com.
 To find the image address in Chrome, just right-click on the image and select "copy image address".
 Copy the address and include it in your DMCA.
-If the infringer only removes the image from the page on which it shows up and doesn't remove it from their image files, it will still show up on Google image search.
+If the infringer only removes the image from the page on which it appears and doesn't remove it from their image files, it will still appear in Google Image Search.
 So they will still get traffic from your image.
-Also once they tell you they have removed the infringing image from the infringing website, check both the links to make sure they have removed it from the website and from their image files.
+Also, once they tell you they have removed the infringing image from the infringing website, check both the links to make sure they have removed it from the website and from their image files.
 If they haven't removed the image from their image files, respond to the email notice and tell them to also remove it from their image files.

 What a DMCA takedown notice should contain: